tnscorcoran/springboot-quarkus-serverless/README.md

 ![](https://github.com/tnscorcoran/springboot-quarkus-serverless/blob/master/images/20-knative-serving-pods-ready.png)

 Next we're going to pull in our Quarkus container image and run it in _Serverlesss_ mode.
-To house our new Quarkus Serverless application, create a new namespace or project, in my case I call it _quarkus-serverless_:
+To house our new Quarkus Serverless application, create a new namespace/project, in my case I call it _quarkus-serverless_:

 ![](https://github.com/tnscorcoran/springboot-quarkus-serverless/blob/master/images/14-new-project.png)